Galactosemia Reflex, Blood

 The laboratory provides an interpretation of the results, including galactose-1-phosphate uridyltransferase enzyme activity and genotype, if necessary.
 This interpretation provides an overview of the results and their significance, a correlation to available clinical information, elements of differential diagnosis, and recommendations for additional testing.

-Any specimen where enzyme activity is <18.5 U/g hemoglobin will be analyzed for the presence of the 4 mutations associated with classic galactosemia, as well as the 2 variants (Duarte and LA).
+Any specimen where enzyme activity is <24.5 nmol/h/mg of hemoglobin will be analyzed for the presence of 1 mutations associated with classic galactosemia, as well as the 2 variants (Duarte and Los Angeles).
 See Galactosemia Reflex Algorithm in Special Instructions for testing algorithm and additional information.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This assay is not useful for monitoring dietary compliance by galactosemics, see GAL1P/80337 Galactose-1-Phosphate (Gal-1-P), Erythrocytes.
+This assay is not useful for monitoring dietary compliance, see GAL1P / Galactose-1-Phosphate (Gal-1-P), Erythrocytes.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Errors in our interpretation of results may occur if information given is inaccurate or incomplete.